CentreForDigitalHumanities/langpro-annotator/functional-tests/README.md

 Functional tests are written using playwright and pytest.

-To run the full set of test use the yarn command:
+To run the full set of tests use the yarn command:
 `yarn test-func`

+Make sure to run `yarn install-func` once to get the dependencies ready.

 It is sometimes useful (during development) to run a specific test, or to run with a visible browser.
 To do that, run the bare pytest command, with the correct env from the root of the project: